widelands/widelands-website/README.md

 This the source of the [Widelands Website](https://www.widelands.org)

-The website is runnning using the Django framwork.
+The website is runnning using the Django framework.
 It uses some third party aplications which are adapted to fit our needs, but contains also some own written applications.